Beyond VQA: Generating Multi-word Answer and Rationale to Visual Questions: Experiments and results

-In order to study our method further, we also study the transfer of our learned model to another challenging dataset, Visual7W \citep{Zhu2015Visual7WGQ}, by generating an answer/ rationale pair for visual questions in Visual7W (please see Section \ref{sec:ablation} more more details).
-Visual7W is a large-scale visual question answering (VQA) dataset, which has multi-modal answers i.e visual 'pointing' answers and textual 'telling' answers.

-\paragraph{\textbf{Implementation Details:}}We use spatial image features generated from~\citep{DBLP:journals/corr/AndersonHBTJGZ17} as our image input.
+\paragraph{{Implementation Details.}} We use spatial image features generated from~\cite{DBLP:journals/corr/AndersonHBTJGZ17} as our image input.
 Fixed-size BERT representations of questions and captions are used.
 Hidden size of all LSTMs is set to 1024 and hidden size of the attention MLP is set to 512.
 We trained using the ADAM optimizer with a decaying learning rate starting from $4e^{-4}$, using a batch size of 64.
 Dropout is used as a regularizer.
-Our code is publicly available at \href{https://radhikadua123.github.io/ViQAR/}{radhikadua123.github.io/ViQAR}.